gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 - The **build** in **BannedContentDialog.java** has 84 lines
 - The **update** in **BaseBuilderAI.java** has 135 lines

 While many of these can be found throughout the codebase, this report focuses on the **pollInputPlayer** method, as it is one of the longest methods.

-I believe that stand-alone methods could replace most actions (ifs), not only would it improve the method's **readability** quite a lot.
+Stand-alone methods could replace most actions (ifs), not only would it improve the method's **readability** quite a lot.
 It would also be much easier to understand which action each if block is treating;
-Most are either not commented, or the comments barely explain what the action is/does.
+Most are either not commented on or the comments barely explain what the action is/does.
 Thus, much of the reader's time goes into guesswork through the names of the bindings polled in each if.